Divorce Lawyers Serving O’Fallon, St. Charles County And The Surrounding Counties

 The spouse who asks for the divorce is the petitioner.
 The petitioner files and serves divorce papers to the other spouse, known as the respondent.

-Contested divorces in Missouri
+Contested Divorce In Missouri

 When the parties disagree on individual or all of the divorce terms, they must pursue a contested divorce.